maia-iyer/spire-demos/tornjak_crd_federation/README.md

 ## Step 4: Verify successful TLS connection from Cluster B

 With these steps complete, let's inspect the trust bundle of the client in Cluster B again:

 ```
 kubectl exec -n demo -it $(kubectl get po -n demo -o name -l app=client --context=kind-cluster-b) --context=kind-cluster-b -- cat /opt/svid_bundle.pem > bundle_b.pem
 openssl crl2pkcs7 -nocrl -certfile bundle_b.pem | openssl pkcs7 -print_certs -noout | grep "subject="
 ```

 You should now see that this workload now has certificates with both Common Name `client.example` and `xxx.xxx.x.xx.nip.io`.
+If this is not the case, you may need to wait a couple seconds for the refresh of trust bundle to propagate to the workload.

-This means this workload muw now trust cerificates given by the SPIRE server in Cluster A. Finally, let's perform the CURL again:
+This means this workload now trusts cerificates given by the SPIRE server in Cluster A. Finally, let's perform the CURL again:

 ```
 kubectl exec -n demo -it $(kubectl get po -n demo -o name -l app=client --context=kind-cluster-b) --context=kind-cluster-b -- curl --cacert /opt/svid_bundle.pem https://demo-server.$APP_DOMAIN